Last Updated on 4.8.22 by Christian Mancier

 The UK statistics are from PwC’s Family Business Survey and you can find out more about the survey here.

-For more information on the dedicated Gorvins Family Business Team, please do not hesitate to contact Christian Mancier, Corporate and Commercial Partner and Joint Head of the Gorvins Family Business Team via email@example.com or follow Christian on twitter @mancier.
+For more information on the dedicated Gorvins Family Business Team, please do not hesitate to contact Christian Mancier, Corporate and Commercial Partner and Joint Head of the Gorvins Family Business Law Department via email@example.com or follow Christian on twitter @mancier.